 There are several forces behind the need for integrated global communications.
 On the supply side, the emergence of consolidated global advertising agencies has played a significant role in generating more global advertising, and on the demand side, customers are increasingly global.
 Consumers now travel much more than before as the lower cost of travel have made for many more tourists, and for business-to-business products, the customers are often multinational companies.

-Even media advertising is rarely fully globalized.
+Even media advertising is rarely fully globalised.
 The motivation for local subsidiaries and their agencies to do their best creative work is enhanced with more autonomy.
 Not all media are equally available in all countries, and the costs vary considerably.
 Effectiveness also varies.
 In poorer countries, print media are usually less effective.
 By contrast, Europe on the whole gives much greater weight to print than other countries.
 The Internet, a new and naturally global channel of communications, has still not penetrated all corners of the world.
 In addition, the advertising message often has to be adapted.
-Linguistic, cultural and religious differences can prevent standardization of advertising messages and render symbols inappropriate.
+Linguistic, cultural, and religious differences can prevent standardisation of advertising messages and render symbols inappropriate.

 Because of these issues, most companies dedicate only a portion of their total advertising budget to a global campaign.
-While the localized campaigns may employ local agencies, it is common for the global campaign to be handled by one large global agency.
+While the localised campaigns may employ local agencies, it is common for the global campaign to be handled by one large global agency.

 Most global companies place strict limits on how their name should be portrayed, including fonts and coloring.
 But even in a global campaign there is usually some variety.
-The typical form of global advertising in television follows what is known as pattern standardization.
-Here the advertisement visualization is adapted to local culture and language, with recognizable local spokespersons and actors, and a story that has local appeal.
+The typical form of global advertising in television follows what is known as pattern standardisation.
+Here the advertisement visualisation is adapted to local culture and language, with recognisable local spokespersons and actors, and a story that has local appeal.
 The brand name and logo are identical, and the final slogan is usually translated directly.
 Instead of actors speaking, voice-overs allow local language to be superimposed on a commercial.
 In this form, global advertising is becoming more common today, creating a unified image of corporations and brands as well as countries and places.